WhatFor/Testing-Guidelines/README.md

 		}
 	}

 This logic can be applied to almost any class - even a HttpClient!
-In the next example, we're again mocking an object but we're also calling `.Setup()` on the mock, defining what the class' method should do when callled.
+In the next example, we're again mocking an object but we're also calling `.Setup()` on the mock, defining what the class's method should do when called.
 When we call the .Get() method on our HttpClient in our test code, it will return the string "Hello, World!".

 	[TestClass]
 	public class CustomerController